 About those Borgias

-As the show develops, the gratuitous nudity might even be a tad subdued relative to what’s come to be the formula from HBO and Showtime.
+As the show develops, the gratuitous nudity might even be a tad subdued relative to what has come to be the formula from HBO and Showtime.
 In fact, given that I’ve come to expect a discernible difference in quality between the HBO and Showtime -produced series, I will compliment this series saying I might mistake it for the former.
 I’m only a couple of shows into the series, and I’ve yet to see whether (and if, then how) they handle the large, cinematic battles that have also come to mark the HBO productions since their release of Rome.

 So far, the stage is mostly restricted to the inner sanctums of the Vatican, allowing the center of the Christian world to be portrayed by a handful of actors and sets.
 Costuming, sets and the acting, particularly with Jeremy Irons as Pope Alexander, rises to the occasion.
 As seems to be the case with series of this kind, the second season earned a more positive reception than the first, which suggests that following through with the series will be rewarded.